-In my opinion, it’s not a habit to serve spaghetti and prawns with whisky.
+In my opinion, it’s not a habit to serve spaghetti with prawns and whisky.
 Correct me if I’m wrong.
 To me, whisky is that unfathomable drink, ferociously harsh and unapologetically alcoholic, that lawyers manage to knock back without even a grimace in courtroom dramas.
 But this unusual combination of spaghetti with prawns and whisky sauce has become a frequent habit for us.
 And I believe it to be very much a good habit.

 There are many good habits out there which I aspire to have.
 Doing some morning yoga, or maybe returning to my weekly swim where I would splash up and down and up and down the length of the pool, then check the time.
 Often only ten minutes would have passed.
 Muttering darkly enough to scare the old man swimming past me I would return to the mundanity of my lengths, immediately leaping from the water like an angry wet cat as soon as 30 minutes had elapsed.
 Now, I can’t even bring myself to walk to the sports centre.
 I can’t even say that it’s far, it’s literally at the end of my road.
 So, one good habit, gone.

 On the other hand though, Gaylord and I have started a daily sports routine.
 It lasts 2 minutes.
 He’ll do some push ups, I’ll do some squats because I would rather like a more rounded derriere, the summer is approaching after all and we eat a lot of brownies.
 We will then do the plank together for 1 minute, the comradery helping each other through the pain.
 If only you were a fly on the wall, dear reader.
 I’m sure it’s very entertaining to hear with all the panting and desperate prayers for the minute to be OVER ALREADY.

 I’m fully aware there’s a long way to go before a shapely bum will morph itself onto my rump.
 But I must say, we feel highly empowered.
 And as it’s only 2 minutes, it’s a difficult good habit to break.